zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 2. Create a set of name servers where each unique name server name in *NS Set* is linked to an empty set of IP addresses ("Name Servers").

-3. If *Test Type* is "undelegated test", then do:
+3. If *Test Type* is "undelegated test", then use *Undelegated Data*.
-   1. Fetch name server name and IP address or addresses using Method [Get-Undel-Data] ("Undelegated Data").

 4. For each name server name ("Name") in *NS Set* do: